TEK9300 – Renewable Energy: Science and Technology

 Renewable energy can be defined as energy generated from natural sources.
-This course will give an overview of the main scientific principles and technologies related to harnessing and conversion of the earth´s renewable energy sources, combined with a wide range of case studies, laboratory activities and excursions at various research institutes and industries.
-Among the topics: indirect uses of solar energy (wind and hydroelectric power, bioenergy); non-solar renewable energy (tidal power, geothermal energy); integration into the grid system; sustainability of renewable energy, future prospects and policies scenario.
+This course will give an overview of the main scientific principles and technologies related to harnessing and conversion of the earth's renewable energy sources, combined with a wide range of case studies, laboratory activities and excursions at various research institutes and industries.
+Among the topics: indirect uses of solar energy, such as wind and hydroelectric power, bioenergy, non-solar renewable energy, such as tidal power, geothermal energy, integration into the grid system; sustainability of renewable energy, future prospects and policies scenario.

-- Write a critical perspective on a chosen topic in the form of an article to be published in an international journal, or in the form of an essay.Write a critical perspective on a chosen topic in the form of an article to be published in an international journal, or in the form of an essay.
+- write a critical perspective on a chosen topic in the form of an article to be published in an international journal, or in the form of an essay

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.